-A Little More on What is an Enrolled Agent
+What Does an Enrolled Agent Do?

 Back in the era of 1880s, there were not sufficient attorney related laws, and no CPAs existed.
 After the submission of illegal claims for losses suffered in Civil War, the positions for enrolled agents were created.
 Congress initiated to appoint enrolled agents for making claims for Civil War and representing people before the Treasury Department.
 In the year 1884, President Chester Arthur approved the Horse Act for regulating EAs.
 However, with the passing of the 16th amendment, the responsibilities of EAs further included preparing tax, and offering tax-related solutions and handling them with the IRS.
 NAEA was formed in 1972 when a community of EAs partnered for stating the EAs preferences, and enhancing their professional growth.

 Enrolled agents do not have to pursue any specific college degree.
 Any person who has worked as an IRS for 5 years is eligible for becoming an enrolled agent.
 Also, there is no exam requirement if he or she has the given experience.
 It is required for them to pursue education for total 72 hours every 3 years.
 Also, Certified Public Accountants or CPAs, and attorneys are eligible for being EAs, and they don't have to take any related exams.
 Enrolled agents are not required to obtain an authenticated state license.
 They receive a federal license, and have the right to represent any taxpayers in any of the regions.
 EAs must follow the rules and regulations specified in the Circular 30 of Treasury Department.
 If enrolled agents possess an NAEA based membership, they will follow adhere to an ethical code and guidelines for conducting professional activities.